m-chandler/factorio-spot-pricing/readme.md

 1. Download `cf.yml`.
 2. Log into your AWS account.
+3. Select the region closest to you and your friends (top right).
-3. Go to CloudFormation in the AWS console.
+4. Go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) in the AWS console.
-4. Create Stack -> Upload template -> `cf.yml`.
+5. Create Stack -> Upload template -> `cf.yml`.
-5. Provide the required parameters, and continue through to deployment.
+6. Give the stack a name - `factorio` should do just fine.
+If you want to access the instance remotely via SSH refer to the Remote Access section below.
+There should be no need to touch any other parameters.
+Continue through the rest of the deployment.

 ## Next Steps

-All things going well, your Factorio server should be running in a few minutes.
-Go to the EC2 dashboard in the AWS console and you should see a Factorio server running.
+All things going well, your Factorio server should be running in five minutes or so.
+Wait until CloudFormation reports the stack status as `CREATE_COMPLETE`.
+Go to the [EC2 dashboard in the AWS console](https://console.aws.amazon.com/ec2/v2/home?#Instances:sort=instanceId) and you should see a Factorio server running.
 Take note of the public IP address.
 You should be able to fire up Factorio, and join via this IP address.
 No need to provide a port number, we're using Factorio's default. *Bonus points* - Public IP addresses are ugly.
 Refer to Custom Domain Name within Optional Features for a better solution.

+At this point you should *really* configure remote access as per the below section, so that you can access the server and modify `server-settings.json` (e.g. add a password, add to the Factorio server browser, whitelist admins etc.).

 ## Optional Features

 ### Remote Access

 If you know what you're doing, you might want to SSH onto the Linux instance to see what's going on / debug / make improvements.
 For security, SSH should be locked down to a known IP address (i.e. you), preventing malicious users from trying to break in (or worse - succeeeding).
 You'll need to create a Key Pair in AWS, find your public IP address, and then provide both of the parameters in the Remote Access (SSH) Configuration (Optional) section.

+For remote access, you'll need to:

+1. Create a [Key Pair](https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName) (Services > EC2 > Key Pairs).
+You'll need to use this to connect to the instance for additional setup.
+2. [Find your public IP address]((https://whatismyipaddress.com/)).
+You'll need this to connect to the instance for additional setup.

+If you're creating a new Factorio deployment, provide these parameters when creating the stack.
+Otherwise, update your existing stack and provide these parameters.

 ### Custom Domain Name